Telecommunication-Telemedia-Assessment/AVT-VQDB-UHD-1/README.md

 # for each test
-test_X/mos_ci.csv --> subjective ratings with CI values test_X/metadata.csv --> video meta-data for all video segments test_X/objective_scores.csv --> calculated objective video quality scores test_X/segments --> all encoded videos used in the test
+test_X/mos_ci.csv --> subjective ratings with CI values test_X/crowd/mos_ci.csv --> subjective ratings with CI values for the crowd test (only available for test_1) test_X/metadata.csv --> video meta-data for all video segments test_X/objective_scores.csv --> calculated objective video quality scores test_X/segments --> all encoded videos used in the test